 Placing your bed on risers gives you a few valuable inches and lets you fit big, bulky items (like suitcases) underneath.

-Remember, you are not allowed to dormer your beds, like you sometimes see on Instagram.
+Remember, you are not allowed to make bunk beds, like you sometimes see on Instagram.
 Why?
-Think of what happened to Will Ferrell and John C. Reilley in Step Brothers.
+Think of what happened to Will Ferrell and John C. Reilly in Step Brothers.
 Enough said.

 Get comfy cozy

-To achieve an uber-comfortable bed, Thomas uses a three-inch Tempur-Pedic mattress pad, a featherbed cover, and a mattress pad, reminiscent of The Princess and the Pea.
+Dawn Thomas of After Five Designs in Jackson, Miss., is often called upon to create those swoon-worthy (read: not cheap) rooms that attract thousands of Instagram likes.
+To achieve an uber-comfortable bed, she uses a three-inch Tempur-Pedic mattress pad, a featherbed cover, and a mattress pad, reminiscent of The Princess and the Pea.

 Find a tutorial here on how to make your own floating headboard above your bed with a magazine file.